strata-mvc/strata/docs/utilities_emailloader.md

 ?>
 ~~~

-The template file named `my-notification.php` could then use the variables send in the `$values` array.
+The template file named `my-notification.php` will then be able to access the variables sent through the `$values` array.

 ~~~ html
 <ul>